My Story

 I joined the Centre for International Business and accompanied local firms to Europe.
 Setting up meetings, giving presentations, writing research reports…I managed to tuck consulting experience for a few firms under my belt while I was still in school.

 But I was ready to travel more.
 After graduation, my classmates soon became important people in big companies.
-I had also been the school’s career placement officer—many heads shook in disbelief as I took off to become a language consultant in Japan.
+I had been the school’s career placement officer—many heads shook in disbelief as I took off to become a language consultant in Japan.

 I studied Japanese and consulted at the board of education in Hakodate, Hokkaido.
 Then finally I decided it was time to enter the world of business–in Tokyo, no less.